 Chambal was a discovery.
 It always brought out the visuals of famous bandits.
 We never thought of the pristine river also called Chambal.
 I am happy to know that UP tourism is developing the Chambal region as a birding destination.
 We stayed at Chambal Safari Lodge.
 Which was a lovely place to stay and get up to the twittering of the birds?

 In May 2012 I spoke at Malaysia International Travel Bloggers Conference.
 I wondered when would we have such a thing in India.
 My answer came more than 3 years later in Lucknow.
 I did speak at the CII tourism Fest in 2013.
 But that was also an industry event not a travel writers event.
 To my knowledge, no other tourism board in the country has invited travel writers to explore the state in this extensive and well-planned way – culminating in a conclave.
 Whoever thought of this idea deserves a pat on the back.
 I understand this is planned to be an annual event.
 And if used properly this can give a great competitive advantage to Uttar Pradesh.

-The UP Travel Writers Conclave had the endorsement of the Chief minister of UP – Sh Akhilesh Yadav, who supported it by his presence.
+The conclave had the endorsement of the Chief Minister of UP – Sh Akhilesh Yadav, who supported it by his presence.
 He did hear some of us giving feedback at the beginning of the event.

-We got to hear many heritage professionals, culinary experts, wildlife activists, filmmakers and UP officials.
-It was great to get a perspective on what the state is planning to do to promote tourism economy in the state.
+We got to hear many heritage professionals, culinary experts, wildlife activists, filmmakers, and UP officials.
+It was great to get a perspective on what the state is planning to do to promote the tourism economy in the state.
 The focus on going beyond the Agra and Varanasi is quite clear.
 And infrastructure is being built for the same.
 Indian Railway has a good network in UP.
 Though road conditions can always be better in the interiors.
 I was quite impressed by the presentation of IPS officer Sutapa Sanyal on women safety.
 These measures will go a long way in changing the perception of travel in Uttar Pradesh.